Jack (1996 film)

 Jack is a 1996 American coming-of-age comedy-drama film co-produced and directed by Francis Ford Coppola.
 The film stars Robin Williams, Diane Lane, Jennifer Lopez, Brian Kerwin, Fran Drescher, and Bill Cosby.
 Williams plays the role of Jack Powell, a boy who ages four times faster than normal as a result of a unique medical condition.

-Jack was released in the United States on August 9, 1996.
-The film received negative reviews from critics and grossed $78 million against its $45 million budget.
+Jack was released in the United States on August 9, 1996 by Buena Vista Pictures.
+The film received negative reviews from critics and grossed $78 million against a $45 million budget.

 Plot

 During a costume party, guest Karen Powell goes into labor and is rushed to the hospital by her husband Brian and their friends.
 The baby, named Jack, inexplicably looks full-term and healthy despite having been born in the 10th week of gestation.
 Medical exams reveal that Jack suffers from a unique condition that results in him growing four times faster than normal.

 Ten years later, at age 10, Jack has the body of a 40-year-old man.
 One day, four boys are lurking outside of his house, intrigued by rumors of a monster inhabiting it.
 Jack scares them away by dipping a fake eye into slime and throwing it at them from his window.
 Jack has grown childish due to this secluded life, having socialized only with his parents and his tutor, Lawrence Woodruff, who suggests that he attend school.
 Jack's parents initially reject the suggestion, fearing that school could be traumatic to him, but they eventually agree.

 When he first attends school, Jack is rejected by most kids due to his appearance.
 His father encourages him by installing a basketball hoop to help him learn to fit in.
 One day, a boy named Louis picks Jack for his team to play basketball, and they win against some bullies.
 After school, Louis asks Jack to pose as the principal to avoid punishment from his mother, Dolores.
 Afterward, they become friends and Louis invites Jack to a clubhouse with the other kids, enlisting him to get adult items for them.